The first Passport of Federal Germany

 First Passport Federal Germany

-As a genuine researcher and collector of German passports, it gives me today a great pleasure to display (one) of the very first “Federal Republic Of Germany” passports.
-After WWII, Germany was occupied by the Allied Forces and divided into four sectors.
-For six years, passports, travel permits, etc., were issued only by the Allied Forces Travel Board.
-On Feb 1, 1951, the power to issue passports was finally returned to Federal Germany.
-However, the Allied Forces still issued travel documents in Berlin only till 1968 (23 years after WWII).
+As a dedicated researcher and collector of German passports, I am thrilled to present one of the earliest “Federal Republic of Germany” passports.
+After World War II, Germany was divided into four sectors and occupied by the Allied Forces.
+For six years, passports and travel permits were exclusively issued by the Allied Travel Board.
+It wasn’t until February 1, 1951, that the authority to issue passports was restored to the Federal Republic of Germany.
+However, in Berlin, the Allied Forces continued to issue travel documents until 1968, 23 years after the end of the war.

-Now I was excited to find out that a Federal Germann passport was issued at German Consulate General in New York, already on Nov 13, 1950(!)
+Now I was excited to find out that a Federal German passport was issued at the German Consulate General in New York, already on Nov 13, 1950(!)
 First Passport Federal Germany

-The passport was issued to a business manager from Stuttgart, Germany living in New York.
-Two renewals till 1955.
-Several visas to Germany, France, Belgium, and Switzerland.
-The passport number is 190/50 (while the document serial number is 1000194), so we can assume that until November 1950, only 190 passports were issued.
-While researching when Germany established diplomatic relations again, I could only find clear evidence of the Consulate General in London, based on June 16, 1950.
-I believe mid-1950 was the earliest date when German Consulates and Embassies were established.
+The passport was issued to a business manager from Stuttgart, Germany, who was residing in New York.
+It includes two renewals, extending its validity until 1955.
+The passport contains several visas for travel to Germany, France, Belgium, and Switzerland.
+The passport number is 190/50, while the document serial number is 1000194, suggesting that by November 1950, only 190 passports had been issued.
+During my research on the reestablishment of German diplomatic relations, I found clear evidence of the Consulate General in London being active as of June 16, 1950.
+This leads me to believe that the beginning-1950s marked the earliest period when German consulates and embassies began to reopen.